Agencies Responsible for regulating drones in the Republic of Finland

 - Control line model aircraft with a maximum take-off mass of no more than 1 kg

 All other Drone operators must register their drones in Finland.
-Registration costs 30€ for 1 year, 75€ for 3 years or 100€ for 5 years.
+Registration costs 30€ for one year, 75€ for three years, or 100€ for five years.

 Following registration, you must adhere to the following rules.